roboticaml/roboticaml.github.io/about-robotica-machine-learning.md

 # About Robotica Machine Learning

 Robotica Machine Learning is the maker and supplier of fully-automated artificial intelligence products.
 We are based out of Norwich in the heart of Norfolk, UK.
-Robotica Machine Learning was founded by [Adrian Pickering](https://www.linkedin.com/in/adrianpickering/){:target="_blank"} and Maria
-Anastasi to enable organisations to make more effective decisions, more efficiently, with confidence.
+Robotica Machine Learning was founded by [Maria Anastasi](https://www.linkedin.com/in/mariaanastasi/){:target="_blank"}  and [Adrian Pickering](https://www.linkedin.com/in/adrianpickering/){:target="_blank"} to enable organisations to make more effective decisions, more efficiently, with confidence.
 We achieve this by integrating and automating best-of-breed data science tooling directly into the processes and systems of our customers.

 Fully automated decision making allows organisations to do what they do, better: more consistently, more quickly, more correctly, at scale.
 It frees up the best people and reduces turnaround times.